efabless/caravel_mpw-one/doc/quick-start.rst

 Building the example user project
 ---------------------------------

 Building the example user project works without any configuration needed.
-Just cd into ``openlane`` and run make und the wanted targets:
+Just cd into ``openlane`` and run ``make`` on the wanted targets:

 .. code-block:: bash